netoralves/okd46_lab_environment/infrastructure/04_okd4-bootstrap/README.md

 ![](../../images/symlink.png?raw=true)

-### If this happen is because some permission on SELINUX is don't workes corrrectly (If somewhere know how fix it please let me know).
+### If this happen is because some permission on SELINUX is don't work correctly (If someone know how fix it keeping systemd-resolved execution, please let me know).
 ![](../../images/systemd-resolved.png?raw=true)

 ### For a while disable systemd-resolved